au-research/raido/readme.md

 ## RAiD vs Raido

-So when you see these terms in this codebase, they usually have the meaning:
+When you see these terms in this codebase, they usually have the meaning:
 * `Raido`, `raido` - refers to our "local" Oceania region implementation (i.e. `raid.org.au`) of RAiD, being operated and maintained by ARDC in our capacity as one of the (hopefully many) "registration agency" providers.